garretreichenbach/effortless-fabric/README.md

 ## License

 Effortless Fabric is licensed under LGPLv3.
+For full text see LICENSE file.